Executive Cyber Security Awareness Training Course

 - Configure, integrate, and manage Okta.

-- Integrate Okta into an existing application.
+- Integrate Okta into existing applications.

-- Implement security with multi-factor authentication.
+- Implement security using multi-factor authentication.

 By the end of this training, participants will be able to:

-- Set up the necessary server environment to start configuring authentication and access controls using OpenAM.
+- Set up the necessary server environment to begin configuring authentication and access controls using OpenAM.

 - Implement single sign-on (SSO), multi-factor authentication (MFA), and user self-service features for web applications.

-- Use federation services (OAuth 2.0, OpenID, SAML v2.0, etc.) to extend identity management securely across different systems or applications.
+- Utilise federation services (OAuth 2.0, OpenID, SAML v2.0, etc.) to extend identity management securely across different systems or applications.

-- Access and manage authentication, authorization, and identity services through REST APIs.
+- Access and manage authentication, authorisation, and identity services through REST APIs.

 OpenDJ for Administrators